azarelga/Capsa-Multiplayer/readme.md

 ## Overview

 This project implements a multiplayer Capsa (Big Two) card game with support for 1-4 players.
-The game features a modular architecture supporting multiple network protocols (TCP and HTTP) with automatic AI player filling for incomplete sessions.
+The game features a modular architecture supporting multiplse network protocols (TCP and HTTP) with automatic AI player filling for incomplete sessions.
 The client includes a pygame-based graphical user interface.

 ## Project Structure